 Győr is located in the north-western part of Hungary.
-The seat of Győr-Moson-Sopron county is located on one of the most important roads of Central Europe, halfway between Budapest and Vienna so it only takes one hour to reach the capital of Austria.
+The seat of Győr-Moson-Sopron County is located on one of the most important roads of Central Europe, halfway between Budapest and Vienna so it only takes one hour to reach the capital of Austria.
 The area has been inhabited since ancient times.
 Győr has a charming town centre and is abundant in beautiful baroque buildings.
 The Széchenyi István University is located in Győr and it has an excellent reputation in electrical and mechanical engineering.

 Dunaújváros is situated in the centre of Hungary, quite near - only 67 km – away from Budapest.
 Dunaújváros was an industrial town; during the ‘50s it became the largest centre of iron and steelworks, and the predecessor of the university was founded in 1962 to educate heavy industry workers.
 Dunaújváros is famous for water sports, especially at speed boats and sailing.
 The University of Dunaújváros is located in the heart of the city with a very modern campus of more than 2000 students enrolled.
 The university offers a wide range of courses from metallurgical and mechanical engineering to communication and media studies.